 30-Minute Body Scan for Beginners

-It is recommended you allow about 30 or 40 minutes to let yourself really investigate this practice.
+It is recommended you allow about 30 or 40 minutes to let yourself really investigate this body scan meditation.
 But if you don’t have that much time, utilize whatever time you have.
 You might want to lay down, but you can also do it sitting up, especially if that makes it easier for you to stay awake.

 - Closing your eyes can be helpful to allow you to focus or, if you’d rather, you can always lower and half-close your eyes.